thindil/hunter/others/README.md

 - translations.tcl - script to manage the program translations. **Important:** run this script from the main project directory, not from this.
-- dockerrelease.tcl - script to build the program in release mode using Docker image. **Important:** run this script from the main project directory, not from this.